cometbft/knowledge-base/protocols/abci/addressing-1174.md

-The Tendermint algorithm as described in the [arXiv paper][arxiv], and as implemented in CometBFT up to version `v0.38.0-rc3`, cannot guarantee consensus _termination_ for applications that do not fullfil requirements 3, 4, and 5 but do fulfill requirement 3b (eventual coherence).
+The Tendermint algorithm as described in the [arXiv paper][arxiv], and as implemented in CometBFT up to version `v0.38.0-rc3`, cannot guarantee consensus _termination_ for applications that just fulfill requirement 3b (eventual coherence), but do not fulfill requirements 3, 4, and 5 .

 We need the following modifications (in terms of the algorithm as described in page 6 of the arXiv paper):